 In 1680 – 1683 the former complex of ten churches was united by a ground floor.
 The newly built galleries were adorned with frescoes – rich floral ornamentation.

 1683 – 1918: wars and restoration works

 In 1737 the church suffered from a fire.

-Church was looted in 1812 by the French troops.
-Napoleon wanted to destroy it but happily it did not happen.
+The church was looted in 1812 by the French troops.
+Napoleon wanted to destroy it but happily, it did not happen.

 The cathedral was restored back to its former glory in 1816.

 More restoration works were carried out in 1896 – 1909.

 Outstanding personality was the last keeper of the cathedral from the Orthodox church – Ivan Vostorgov.
 This socially active, tireless clergyman was executed by Bolsheviks in 1918.

 Bolsheviks and museum

 Bolsheviks initially were obsessed with an idea to demolish Saint Basil’s Cathedral.
 In 1933 it was even removed from the heritage register in order to start the demolition, but happily, the mood of Soviet leaders soon changed and the value of the church was recognized.
 Since then here several times were performed repair works.